 The first development, GCI, measures changes in the refractive index within the evanescent field, near the biosensor surface.
 By measuring the interaction between your analytes with the ligand and the consequent changes in refractive index, you can determine kinetic rate constants, analyte concentration and affinity constants.
 Compared to surface plasmon resonance (SPR) techniques, GCI gives much more sensitive measurements as the evanescent wave spans across the entire biosensor surface.

-The combination of GCI and no-clog microfluidics makes the Creoptix WAVEsystem perfect for the delivery of high-quality data from the most challenging sample types.
-Here, we look at four different examples where the Creoptix WAVEsystem enabled laboratories to perform faster and more sensitive analysis, and kinetic analysis, to accelerate drug discovery and development campaigns.
+The combination of GCI and no-clog microfluidics makes the WAVEsystem perfect for the delivery of high-quality data from the most challenging sample types.
+Here, we look at four different examples where the WAVEsystem, a Creoptix technology, enabled laboratories to perform faster and more sensitive analysis, and kinetic analysis, to accelerate drug discovery and development campaigns.

 Kinetic characterization of drug hit compounds

 High-throughput screening provides vital information to drug discovery programs, by producing hits showing potential interaction with drug targets.
 However, the further development of any hit requires a full characterization of their binding kinetics.
 Due to the large numbers of hit compounds, this process is extremely time- and material-consuming, particularly as suitable dilution series from hundreds of hits must be prepared.